debuggingtissue/high-nuclei-density-image-patch-finder/README.md

 # high-nucleus-density-image-patch-finder
-Tool to find images patches with high density of nuclei from WSIs
+Tool to find images patches with high density of nuclei from WSIs.